pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.3.1 =
+* FIXED: Don't try to update WordPress to the same version (harmless, but unnecessary)
+* FIXED: A PHP warning in the Settings page
+* FIXED: A couple of typos

 = 0.3 =
 * ADDED: Extra update checks, updates will now occur as soon as is humanly possible
 * ADDED: Much nicer notification emails when upgrades occur